 - All operative procedures whether inpatient, outpatient, or office-based surgery - All emergency room patients who require a procedure and therefore a procedure note - Patients with multiple operative procedures performed on different days within the case collection period.
 This inclusion allows automatic crossreferencing by the computer program.
 However, hospital numbers or other identifying numbers and patient initials must be consistent for the patient with multiple procedures (e.g. if a patient is listed at more than one institution, the same identifying number must be used to identify the patient).
 Do not use the full social security number (SSN) as an identifier to protect patient confidentiality.
-For the purposes of the case list, candidates should use only the last four digits, which should allow the medical record administrator to identify and verify the cases with the patient initials - Co-Surgeon cases - If performed with another Plastic Surgeon: Include only if the candidate is the surgeon of record providing preoperative assessment and postoperative care to the patient.
+For the purposes of the case list, candidates should use only the last four digits, which should allow the medical record administrator to identify and verify the cases with the patient initials.
+The patient's official medical record number (MRN) is not necessary if the alternate identifier assigned is consistently applied to patients with multiple cases. - Co-Surgeon cases - If performed with another Plastic Surgeon: Include only if the candidate is the surgeon of record providing preoperative assessment and postoperative care to the patient.
 Indicate as a Co-Surgeon Case. - o If performed with Non-Plastic Surgeon: Include, but do NOT indicate as a Co-Surgeon Case. - Cases performed by a resident with the candidate as responsible attending surgeon and listed on the operative record as such - Procedures for patients participating in research protocols should be entered and coded appropriately.
-Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Procedures performed during military deployment may be entered by the candidate if applicable - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs, chemical peels - Skin Resurfacing Procedures of the head and neck will be considered major under the following conditions: - o include the full face - o reach depths of the reticular dermis if chemical peel (35% or greater TCA or croton oil phenol peel) - o reach 80 microns if ablative laser - Laser treatment of congenital malformations such as hemangioma must be greater than 5 cm - Laser treatment of port wine stain must be greater than 100 cm on head and neck, or elsewhere on the body
+Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Procedures performed during military deployment - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs - Laser treatment of congenital malformations such as hemangiomas.
+Lesion must be greater than 5 cm2 - Laser treatment of port wine stain must be greater than 100 cm2 - Awake liposuction procedures